 - a.
-Students who are presenting problems, either in the classroom or in the field, that are affecting their performance; - b.
-Students who are being placed on disciplinary warning or probation and develop a pattern of problematic performance in violation of the MSASS Professional Code of Conduct Policy found in the M.S.S.A.
-Program Instructor's Manual and MSSA Handbook; - Determination of whether or not aAcademic misconduct matters as outlined in the Case Western Reserve UniverityUniversity Faculty Senate Academic Integrity Standards has occurred; - d.
+Students who are presenting problems, either in the classroom or in the field, that are affecting their performance; - Students who are being placed on disciplinary warning or probation and develop a pattern of problematic performance in violation of the MSASS Professional Code of Conduct Policy found in the M.S.S.A.
+Program Instructor's Manual and MSSA Handbook; - c.
+Academic misconduct matters as outlined in the Case Western Reserve University Academic Integrity Standards has occurred; - d.
 Other situations where a member of the academic team is concerned that the student's performance or behavior may not lead to successful completion of the program.

 Following deliberations in this consultation role, the committee shall recommend a plan of action to the associate dean for academic affairs.
-In cases where serious academic misconduct is found, this plan may include referral to the Dean of Graduate Studies for possible board action, as provided in the CWRU Academic Integrity Standards.
-If the alleged violation is one for which the penalty is separation from the university (defined as level 3 and level 4-) in the Academic Integrity Standards for Graduate Students (Chapter 4, Article VI of the Case Western Reserve University Faculty Senate Handbook, then the dean of
+In cases where serious academic misconduct is found, this plan may include referral to the Dean of Graduate Studies for possible action, as provided in the CWRU Academic Integrity Standards.
+If the alleged violation is one for which the penalty is separation from the university (defined as level 3 and level 4) in the Academic Integrity Standards for Graduate Students (Chapter 4, Article VI of the Case Western Reserve University Faculty Senate Handbook, then the dean of the Mandel School will automatically forward the case to the dean of graduate studies to be heard under the University Academic Policies and Procedures.
+In cases where students are having serious difficulties in meeting field requirements or when the students' behavior is in violation of the Professional Code of Conduct Policy (see the M.S.S.A.
+Program Instructor's Manual and the MSSA Student Handbook), the committee shall refer the student to the Committee on Students to consider administrative action.